 NHS funded nursing care

 If you have an identified nursing need, the NHS may pay the weekly cost of care for nursing care provided by a care home provider or for a registered nurse to visit you either in a residential home or when receiving care at home.
-The assessment process is the same as NHS Continuing Healthcare and is likely you will be offered this funding if you have failed to qualify for Continuing Healthcare.
+The assessment process is the same as NHS Continuing Healthcare and is unlikely you will be offered this funding if you have failed to qualify for Continuing Healthcare.

 If you are at pensionable age and require personal care in your own home, you will be eligible to claim Attendance Allowance benefit.
 This is a non-means tested benefit to support your overall cost of care at home.